8 Wedding Ceremony Scripts to Borrow & Printables

 As the entrance song is played, the assembly stands while the priest, ministers, and servers take their places, followed by the wedding party.
 The rest of this part of the processional can take two forms.

-In the first form, the vested priests and servers greet the bridal party at the door of the church, then all enter as is customary for Mass.
-In the second form, the priest and servers wait in the area of the sanctuary prepared for the couple to greet them when they arrive.
+In the first form, the vested priests and servers greet the bridal party at the church door, and then all enter as is customary for Mass.
+In the second form, the priest and servers wait in the sanctuary area prepared for the couple to greet them when they arrive.
 In both forms, the priest always leads the procession.

 Greeting